About the program

 Ongoing major projects

 These projects are ones that the Trust has historically funded on an ‘ongoing’ basis for an extended period.
 They generally address priority environmental issues identified by the Trust as being worthy of continuous funding as they remain an unfunded priority issue or relate directly to the Trust’s statutory Objects.
 The need for ongoing funding for these projects is reviewed periodically.

 These projects represent the Trust’s 'proactive' projects.
 Under this category, the Trust funds multi-year projects, based on the Trust’s agreed priorities.
 Funding is guided by a biennial Major Projects Prospectus.

 New government priorities

 From time to time, the Trust has been asked to fund new priorities of government.
 These are generally high priority issues that address point-in-time environmental issues or complement new policy or legislative frameworks.

 While the majority of Trust funds are committed through existing programs, the Trust acknowledges that opportunities may arise from time to time to improve the environment of NSW through projects that are not identified or are not eligible through its standard programs.
+Due to the nature of this funding stream, the most suitable projects for funding are generally non-time bound, niche projects or those which address new or emerging environmental issues.
 To realise these opportunities, the Trust can also accept unsolicited proposals for consideration.
 There is no dedicated funding source for these proposals and funding availability cannot be assured in any particular year.